Comparing Outbrain (OB) & The Competition

-Outbrain (NASDAQ:OB – Get Rating) is one of 111 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it weigh in compared to its competitors?
-We will compare Outbrain to similar businesses based on the strength of its analyst recommendations, profitability, institutional ownership, valuation, earnings, dividends and risk.
+Outbrain (NASDAQ:OB – Get Rating) is one of 111 public companies in the “Computer programming, data processing, & other computer related” industry, but how does it contrast to its competitors?
+We will compare Outbrain to related businesses based on the strength of its institutional ownership, earnings, dividends, risk, profitability, valuation and analyst recommendations.

-This is a breakdown of recent recommendations and price targets for Outbrain and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings for Outbrain and its competitors, as reported by MarketBeat.

 |Sell Ratings